iamjarret/xml2pdf/README.md

 ## MakePDF implements a powerpoint mark-up language in Python

-- Built on reportlab, makePDF takes an xml file and generates a fully rendered pdf, mimicing a powerpoint presentation
+- Built on reportlab, makePDF takes an xml file and generates a fully rendered pdf, mimicking a powerpoint presentation

 ## Project goals:
-* abstract design decisions and content decisions from making a presentation
+* seperate design decisions and content decisions
-* implement flexible slide designs
+* implement catch-all slides
-* with the design questions solved, be able to make clean presentations as part of an analytics pipeline
+* add fully rendered presentations easily to an analytics pipeline

 ## How it works:
 - makePDF.py is executed from the command line
+- python makePDF.py sample.xml
-- running the following code 'python makePDF.py sample.xml' will create a pdf file named sample.pdf in the current drive
+- Saves 'sample.pdf' in the current directory

 ## Sample.xml